All Episodes

 Yeah, yeah.

-That's why if you're gonna have stupid things like if you're gonna have why is it federal bureaucrats wandering around South Carolina backyards uh trying To determine uh if uh if children's magicians have got unlicensed rabbits in there.
+That's why if you're going to have stupid things like, if you're going to have, why is it federal bureaucrats wandering around South Carolina backyards trying to determine if children's magicians have got unlicensed rabbits in there?

 I hate to sound like one of those Starbucks inspected by New York, but the leech pipe is full of holes.

-Uh government will just leech whatever whatever money you allocate to that government will just leech it out all the way along the route.
+When you try to deliver rabbit monitoring services to South Carolina at a national level, government will just leech whatever money you allocate to that, government will just leech it out all the way along the route.

 It's not an efficient delivery system, not on a national scale.